 102-9 Temporary Traffic Control Devices.

-102-9.1 General: Use only devices that are listed on the APL.
-Immediately remove or cover, using any method of covering approved by the Engineer, any existing or temporary devices that do not apply to current conditions.
+102-9.1 General: Use only devices that are listed on the APL and use in conformance with the APL drawings.
+Immediately remove or cover, using any method of covering approved by the Engineer, any existing or temporary devices (e.g., signs) that do not apply to current conditions.
+Sign blanks or other coverings must completely cover the existing sign.
+Rigid sign coverings must be bolted in a manner to prevent movement.

+Remove all temporary traffic control devices as soon as practical when they are no longer needed.
+When work is suspended for short periods of time, temporary traffic control devices that are no longer appropriate shall be removed or covered.
+Do not store temporary traffic control devices on the shoulder, sidewalk, or other roadway facility not affected by the work when work is suspended.

 The use of NCHRP Report 350 Recommended Procedures for the Safety Performance Evaluation of Highway Features devices purchased prior to January 1, 2020 is permitted on projects let prior to January 1, 2030.
 All devices manufactured or purchased on or after January 1, 2020, must be MASH compliant in accordance with Section 990.